 Each Victim Advocate is a certified Victim Service Provider (VSP).
-The South Carolina Governor's Office requires that all Victim Advocates in the State of South Carolina receive 12 hours of training annually, to keep their certification.
-Their training encompasses changes in legislation, criminal domestic violence, sexual abuse, assaults, homicides, kidnapping, human trafficking, and all other crimes and issues related to victims.
+The South Carolina Governor's Office requires all Victim Advocates in the State of South Carolina receive 12 hours of training annually.
+Training encompasses changes in legislation, criminal domestic violence, sexual abuse, assaults, homicides, kidnapping, human trafficking and other crimes and issues related to victims.

 South Carolina Victim Information and Notification (SAVIN)

 SAVIN is an automated service provided to victims of crime.
 SAVIN communicates with J. Reuben Long Detention Center's booking system in near real-time.
 The service transmits updated information to a data network that calls or sends e-mails to victims when an offender is being released from custody.
 When SAVIN calls the victim via its automated service, the automated voice will ask for a pin number to confirm the notification.
-If a victim does not have a pin number, they must contact a Victim Advocate to receive their pin number.
+If a victim does not have a PIN, they must contact a Victim Advocate to receive their PIN.
 A victim must have access to a phone or a computer to receive this service.
-Click on SAVIN to navigate to their website to register to be notified of an offender's release from J. Reuben Long Detention Center.
+Click on SAVIN to navigate to the website to register to be notified of an offender's release from J. Reuben Long Detention Center.

 Important Information for Victims to Know:

 It is the responsibility of the victim to notify Victim Services of any address or telephone number changes.
 This ensures notification to the victim of any hearings or the release of a defendant in a timely manner.
 Please call the office or send an e-mail to the Victim Services Coordinator to update victim information.

 It is the responsibility of Victim Services to schedule all bond hearings and guilty pleas at the Detention Center.
 Please contact Victim Services for the scheduled times.
 Please note: It is not the responsibility of the arresting police officer to schedule hearings.
 Please make certain the hearing is scheduled prior to arrival.